Ericsson/codechecker/scripts/debug_tools/README.md

 prefixed with the root of the source directory which holds the dependent source files (`sources-root`).

-`prepare_analyzer_cmd.py` creates a new analyzer command which may be executed immediately, if cross translation unit (CTU) was disabled.
+`prepare_analyzer_cmd.py` creates a new clang static analyzer command (`analyzer-command_DEBUG`) which may be executed immediately if cross translation unit (CTU) was disabled.
 However, to debug CTU analysis related crashed in clang we have to synthetise the AST dump files too, so other phases are needed which are done in `prepare_all_cmd_for_ctu.py`.
 It executes `CodeChecker` with ctu-collect, therefore `CodeChecker` must be in the `PATH` and the proper venv must be set.

 Example session for debugging a clang crash:
 ```sh